-The "National Climate Data and Information Archive" can provide you with past weather data for your community.
-The best way to access the information for small communities is to enter the name of your community under "Climates Normals and Averages."
+The best way to access the information for small communities is to enter the name of your community under Canadian Climates Normals.
 As long as your community has been recording the weather for 15 years you will be able to identify average temperatures for each month.
 As well, you will be able to identify maximum and minimum temperatures for each month and when these temperatures occurred.
 Rain precipitation is also recorded for each community.